-In the picture above you can see me sitting in the front wearing a plaid shirt and Patty sitting right behind me with a big smile.
+In the picture above, you can see me sitting in the front wearing a plaid shirt and Patty sitting right behind me with a big smile.
 We were first loves in 4th Grade.
-As you can see, I had hair back then and Patty is just as pretty as ever.
+As you can see, I had hair back then, and Patty is just as pretty as ever.
 I am not sure what was on my mind then, other than I wanted to sit next to her.
-Obviously I was not a happy camper but I was wearing plaid.
-Who new that almost 70 years later it would become my favorite pattern (Caregivers Wear Plaid).
+Obviously, I was not a happy camper, but I was wearing plaid!
+Who knew that almost 70 years later, it would become my favorite pattern (Caregivers Wear Plaid).

-We went to ballroom dancing classes together and other social events, but a time came when my family moved away and I did not see Patty until high school when our romance blossomed again.
+As kids went to ballroom dancing classes together and other social events, but then my family moved away, and I did not see Patty until high school, when our romance blossomed again.
 In hindsight, I now know that Patty had lupus when she was eighteen, but she was not diagnosed until she was 26.
-Our romance did not last through our junior year and neither of us can remember why we broke up.
+Our romance did not last through our junior year, and neither of us can remember why we broke up.

 Fast forward 40 years.
-Each of us had grown children and we found ourselves back together again.
-Now in our mid 70’s, we continue to find time to give back.
+Each of us had grown children, and we found ourselves back together again.
+Now in our late 70’s, we continue to find time to give back.
 Caregivers Wear Plaid has been a challenge to write but has given me a new vision/mission to help others in similar situations learn from what we have experienced over the years.
-As once said, “to grow is to progress and to progress is to change.”
+As once said, “to grow is to progress, and to progress is to change.”
 Both Patty and I are excited to meet new friends through Caregivers Wear Plaid and hopefully make a difference in others’ lives.

 I have had many career opportunities.
 I have worked in Japan, owned several businesses, and then worked for First Union Corporation (now Wells Fargo) and Bank of America (BAC).
 My expertise was in developing training programs, most recently designing and implementing the Enterprise Information Security Awareness Program for BAC.

 In 1998 I was recognized as Volunteer of the Year at First Union Corporation for my work with a child development center for at-risk children.
-As a board member for the center, I was also recognized by the Charlotte Jaycees for outstanding contributions.
-I have been on the board of directors of the LFANC serving as board chair from (2013 – 2015), and remain today on the governance committee.
+As a center board member, I was recognized by Charlotte Jaycees for outstanding contributions.
+I served on the board of directors of the LFANC for six years and as board chair from (2013 – 2015).